 - VAST tags should auto-detect requests from an

 HTTPSprotocol and auto-adjust the URIs and companion banners to be SSL-compliant, if necessary.
-Google has a protocol macro that can be inserted in your VAST tag to auto-update the protocol, if necessary.

 - Vendors and buyers must ensure that any URIs within the VAST XML (for instance, the

 <mediafile></mediafile>, and other nodes) that are served by a party other than the primary VAST vendor are also from vendors approved by Google for SSL-compliant ad serving or tracking.